ericaerinf/eef/_posts/2016-07-11-welcome-to-jekyll copy.markdown

  it will create a new folder filled with these subfolders:

 	![alt text](https://ericaerinf.github.io/eef/images/folders.png "folders")
+-  then `$ jekyll build` You will notice a new folder appear: _site.
+Any changes made within this folder are not saved as it is constantly regenerated.
 - Go to Github, create a new repository with the same name
--  drag the subfolders you just created into the new repository window
+-  drag the subfolders (_config.yml - index.html) you just created into the new repository window
 -  delete all the folders on your computer that you just made
 -  **clone the repository**

--

 to be continued.....